Meta-Semantics Augmented Few-Shot Relational Learning: Experiments

-Table~\ref{tab:sota} compares our method with baseline methods on the Nell-One and Wiki-One datasets under both $1$-shot and $5$-shot settings.
-Traditional KGC methods, \eg, TransE~\citep{TransE}, TransH~\citep{TransH}, and ComplEx~\citep{ComplEx}, are designed for scenarios with abundant training data and perform significantly worse in few-shot settings.
-In contrast, our method, PromptMeta, outperforms state-of-the-art few-shot KGC methods like GANA~\citep{GANA} and HiRe~\citep{HiRe} across both datasets and settings.
-For example, on Nell-One, our method surpasses the second-best approach in terms of MRR and Hits@1 by +0.3\% and +0.5\% in the $1$-shot setting, and by +2.1\% and +2.6\% in the $5$-shot setting.
-Notably, as the number of support triplets increases from $1$-shot to $5$-shot, our method demonstrates even greater performance gains compared to previous approaches.
-This improvement is attributed to our meta-semantic prompt pool, which effectively captures and leverages shared meta-semantic information across different few-shot tasks.
-0200
+Table~\ref{tab:sota} compares our method with baseline methods on Nell-One and Wiki-One under $1$-shot and $5$-shot settings.
+Traditional KG embedding methods, \eg, TransE, TransH, and ComplEx, are designed for scenarios with abundant training data and thus perform significantly worse in few-shot settings.
+PromptMeta consistently outperforms SOTA FSRL methods like GANA and HiRe across both datasets and settings.
+On Nell-One, our method surpasses HiRe, the second-best approach, in terms of MRR and Hits@1 by 1.7\% and 5.4\% in the $1$-shot setting, and by 10.5\% and 15.5\% in the $5$-shot setting.
+As the number of support triplets increases from $1$-shot to $5$-shot, our method achieves even greater performance gains over baselines, largely attributed to the meta-semantic prompt pool that effectively captures and leverages shared meta-semantic information across different few-shot tasks.